TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

 ..  versionchanged:: 14.0

-    The methods second and third parameter have been dropped.
+    The method's second and third parameter have been dropped.
 This method can only be used with the field `CType` of table `tt_content`.

 This method supplies some default values: